ke-David/smart-task-dashboard/README.md

 ## Notes

-This project is intentionally kept framework-light to highlight core concepts, not library overdose.
+This project is intentionally kept framework-light to highlight core concepts.